kosiobiora/kosiobioraceamls26.github.io/pages/about-my-project.md

 approach: |
   Describe how you'll approach the problem.
 A bulleted plan works well:

-  - Step 1 — what you'll build, collect, or analyze first
+  - Step 1 — Research and Data Preparation: Conduct a literature review to identify research gaps in dermatology AI and preprocess datasets through label encoding, missing value imputation, and class balancing.
   - Step 2 — the next phase of the work
   - Step 3 — how you'll evaluate or test
   - Step 4 — how you'll communicate the results